RANJITHp07/RANJITHp07/README.md

 - 👋 Hi, I’m @RANJITHp07
 - 👀 I’m interested in ..web development.
-- 🌱 I’m currently learning .. mern stack
+- 🌱 I’m currently a mern stck developer

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...